tfukui95/tor-experiment/ToyExperiment.md

 On the web server terminal run

 ```
-sudo tcpdump -nnxxXSs 1514 -i any 'port 80' -w webserver.pcap
+sudo tcpdump -s 1514 -i any 'port 80' -U -w - | tee webserver.pcap | tcpdump -nnxxXSs 1514 -r -
 ```

 to start listening for traffic on port 80.

-Now at this point we should have six terminals listening on a network.
-These five terminals are the client, the three ORs being used in the circuit, an extra exit relay terminal, and the web server.
+Now at this point we should have seven terminals listening on a network.
+These terminals are the two client terminals, the three ORs being used in the circuit, an extra exit relay terminal, and the web server.

-Next on the second client terminal, we run
+Next on the third client terminal, we run

 ```
 curl -x socks5://127.0.0.1:9050/ http://webserver/